Skip to content

 data: dict[str, str]

-def __init__( # pylint: disable=too-many-locals
+def __init__( # pylint: disable=too-many-locals,too-many-arguments

 self,